suncoast-devs/handbook/lessons/setup-mac/reading/vs-code.md

 - In the search bar enter `tab size`
 - Find the setting `Editor: Tab Size` and change this to `2`

-- In the search bar enter `formatOn`
+- In the search bar enter `formatOnSave`
 - Find the setting `Editor: Format on Save` and turn this _ON_

 ## Configure proper spacing.

-In VS Code Use `Command Shift P` to launch the command palette and Type `Open Settings JSON` and select the first match found.
+In VS Code Use `Control Shift P` to launch the command palette and Type `Open Settings JSON` and select option that does _NOT_ mention "Default"

 This will open an editor window.